wormholer/KAP-manual/en/model/segment_manage.en.md

 - Broken: A cube with Broken status means it is abnormal because its metadata is broken.

-### Segment Status and Management Actions
+### Segment Status and Management

 When a cube is built, the segment data will be generated.
 The segment is divided by partition column.

 Common executable actions: refresh (rebuild the segment), merge (merge several segments into one, even if they are discontinous), and delete.

-> Tips: clicking an ID of a segment being built, refreshed or merged may guide you to the tasks associated with the Monitor page.
+> Tips: clicking an ID of a segment being built, refreshed or merged may lead you to the jobs associated on the Monitor page.

 - After a cube is built, you may view the segment(s) under the cube.
 The segment being built is shown in the figure below.